-Events/talks/gigs to promote one’s paperbacks is quite a nice thing to do if you are a) young or b) young at heart or c) have tons of time or d) all of the above ideally.
+Event/talk/gig tours to promote one’s paperbacks is quite a nice thing to do if you are a) young or b) young at heart or c) have tons of time and money or d) all of the above ideally.
 As I am having a déjà vu, this method is not commercially viable, sustainable or cost-efficient for me.

 2/ Lessons from Satsuma: